shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

 ----

-Incidentally, trees are often represented as nested lists, so let's imagine what it would look like as a literal list in JSON form:
+Trees are often represented as nested lists, so let's imagine what it would look like as a literal list in JSON form:

 ```json
 ["div",